Call us on

 0370 1500 100

-I am a solicitor in the Medical Negligence team, based in Birmingham.
+I am an associate in the Medical Negligence team, based in Birmingham.
 I trained with one of the largest law firms in the world and qualified in 2006.

 I represent clients in a wide variety of areas including:

 I have always been intolerant of injustice and so a career in law was always the only option for me.
 I started off on the student council at my local secondary school and did lots of voluntary work at a local solicitors’ firm when I was a teenager.
 Now I’m proud to specialise in medical law and patient rights at one of the UK’s top law firms.

 I enjoy achieving settlement packages for my clients that enable them to move on with their lives after a traumatic experience.
 It’s also great to get some answers for clients relating to what has happened to them or a loved one.
 I'm passionate about my work and I feel privileged to work with clients at what can be the most difficult time in their lives: I'm frequently inspired by their bravery.